 This is an easy trailhead to get to.

 Litering of course is punishable by fines, campfires unless it's in a preestablished grate is not allowed, proper food storage and backcountry camping permits must be obtained prior to setting out on the trail.
+And keep in mind, thanks to the messy habits of visitors for the last few years, park staff now mandates ALL backcountry campers to carry bear cannisters.
+And while not illegal, park staff also discourages off-trail hiking/navigation.

 Recently, a bill passed in the House that now allows one to carry firearms inside national parks.
 However, discharging them is another matter.